 Door locks and security

 For the final exit door from the building, it would be usual to use panic locks (of the 'push bar to open' kind).
 Such doors must be opened quickly in an emergency as people might panic as they evacuate the burning building, so additional locks or mechanisms must not be fitted.
+Panic pads are not usually acceptable for use in places of public assembly, including Churches.

 It must be remembered that the door should be capable of being opened by any person immediately in an emergency.
 Some kinds of locks and latches used on doors may be unsuitable for use by everyone - some people may not be able to operate certain kinds of lever, knob or handle due to dexterity problems.